On to: Culture Stuff | Glossary | Music Stuff | Psychopathy | Introduction

 Save the Children!

-I guess I should try to begin on a light, humorous note now and tell you about a George Carlin story.
+After that anecdote, I guess I should at least try to begin on a light, humorous note now as I tell you about a George Carlin story.
 He starts off page 33 of Carlin (2001), saying that he's getting so tired of all the BS he's always hearing about kids these days!
 It's always something like help the children, save the children, etc. So George fires back with saying that kids are getting way too much attention nowadays and we should just forget about them already!

 Images and memories play a significant role in the human body-mind-spirit equation.
 From them we build a sense of who we are and who we are not.
 Accordant with one's conceptual continuity, we tend to choose sensory input which is already in line with our existing memory constructures (memcons, for brevity).
 This allows us to avoid cognitive dissonance on a daily basis, and gives us a sense of consistency of Being.